-61. Insurers or takaful operators may adopt self-billing subject to approval by the Director General for the supply of insurance/takaful agency services (agents commission) subject to the following conditions:

-- (a) Allowable between the insurer/takaful operator and their agent where both are registered persons. - (b) The insurer/takaful operator determines and verifies the final value of the commission paid to the agent - (c) The insurer/takaful operator prepares the tax invoice on behalf of the agent, for services provided by the agent

-(d) The insurance/takaful agent agrees not to issue tax invoice for their services to the insurer/takaful operator.
+- 64. Insurers or takaful operators may adopt self-billing subject to approval by the Director General for the supply of insurance/takaful agency services (agents commission) subject to the following conditions: - (a) Allowable between the insurer or takaful operator and their agent where both are registered persons. - (b) The insurer or takaful operator determines and verifies the final value of the commission paid to the agent - (c) The insurer or takaful operator prepares the tax invoice on behalf of the agent, for services provided by the agent - (d) The insurance/takaful agent agrees not to issue tax invoice for their services to the insurer or takaful operator - (e) The insurer or takaful operator and the agent agree in writing to a selfbilled invoice - (f) The insurer or takaful operator agrees to issue self-billed invoices for all supplies made to him by the agent for a specified period, which shall end not later than either the expiry date of a period of twelve (12) months, or the expiry date of contract between the insurer or takaful operator and the agent. - 65.
+When the insurer or takaful operator needs to adjust payments to agents later, he cannot issue a self-billed credit note or self-billed debit note.
+The agents are required to issue the credit note or debit note.